LADY IN THE PEW

 But it was the girl from the pew.

-She was leaning down, her hair now a little mussed from the breeze outside.
+She was leaning down, her hair now let down from the messy bun she had earlier.
 She smiled, not the quick little sideways smile she’d given him earlier, but something warmer.
-“Hey.
-I just wanted to say… you should consider coming back.
-Not everyone does, and that’s fine, but—” She hesitated, then held out a slip of paper with handwriting small and careful.
-“If not here, then… call me sometime.
+And he had—for one fleeting moment—thought she was beautiful.
+Angelic even.
+“Hey, I just wanted to say… you should consider coming back.”
+And he thought her voice was the kind a man could spend a lifetime listening to—seductive and warm.
+“Not everyone does, and that’s fine, but—” She hesitated, then held out a slip of paper with handwriting small and careful.
+“If not here, then call me sometime.
 Okay?”

 He took the paper without thinking, the warmth of her fingers brushing his.
 A number written on it with the name Lori.
 She gave him a small nod, like she’d just handed off a secret, then walked away toward a rust-colored sedan at the far end of the lot.

-“I’m Keith,” he said.
+“I’m Keith,” he called out.

 He watched her go, the folded scrap sweating in his palm, before tucking it into the console and starting the engine.

 Back home, the air in Keith’s one-bedroom apartment was stale in a way you couldn’t fix with an open window.
 It was the kind of stillness that came from time, from days or weeks of nothing moving except dust and the occasional settling creak in the drywall.
-It smelled faintly of old coffee grounds and forgotten bread.

 The light came on with a harsh flicker.

 In the mirror, his left cheek—the exact place where her mouth had pressed, where the warmth had sunk in—looked a shade darker than the rest.
 Not enough to make a stranger notice.
 Maybe not enough for anyone but him.
 Still, it was off.
 Like the stain of a carpet, cleaned but left with discoloration of chemicals.
 A kind of wrongness the mind picks up before the eyes do.
-Like the skin itself was remembering something it didn’t want to.

 He leaned in, bracing his palms on the sink.
 Pressed a fingertip against it.
 The skin was warmer there than anywhere else on his face.
 Not fever-warm.
 Not the heat of a blush.
 This was a low, steady warmth, the way a living thing feels when you cup it in your hand.
 Beneath that… a tingle.
 Not pain.
 Not yet.

 He grabbed a towel, ran it under the cold tap until it was dripping, and scrubbed the spot hard enough to pull at the skin.
 The fabric rasped against his stubble.
 Again, harder, until his jaw clenched and his reflection twisted like it was trying to get away from him.
-The towel came away pink around the edges, but when he leaned closer, the warmth was still there.
+The towel came away thin around the edges, but when he leaned closer, the warmth was still there.
 The hum under the skin.

 “Goddamn,” he muttered, the word sour in his mouth.